 Health and Medical Care

-If you’re sharing legal custody of your child, you may need to outline how your child will receive medical care in more detail.
+If you’re sharing legal Iowa custody law of your child, you may need to outline how your child will receive medical care in more detail.
 For example, whose health insurance plan will your child be covered under?
 How are you going to schedule and share information from medical appointments?
 And who is responsible for medical expenses not covered by insurance?

-It’s also a good idea to outline how you will handle emergency medical situations.
+It’s also good to outline how you will handle emergency medical situations.
 How quickly should the other parent be notified?
 Which parent is the primary emergency contact?
 And are there other family members who can step in to help care for your child?

 Education and Extracurricular Activities